-- 2.1 The present Document relates to the method and procedure according to which the period of validity of the verification of utility meters forming part of a defined lot is extended if the correctness of the meters has been proved by sampling inspections prior to the expiry of the period of validity of the verification.
-This is basically for meters used at private homes but with a sufficient number of instruments forming the size of a lot. - 2.2 It is the responsibility of the national regulatory body to define the maximum permissible error (MPE) of a utility meter as a percentage of the MPEs in service as a criterion of acceptance as well as the validity period of verification. - 2.3 Only those types of utility meters that are subject to legal metrology requirements for the purpose of consumer protection are to be taken into account.
+2.1 The present Document relates to the method and procedure according to which the period of validity of the verification of utility meters forming part of a defined lot is extended if the correctness of the meters has been proved by sampling inspections prior to the expiry of the period of validity of the verification.
+This is basically for meters used at private homes but with a sufficient number of instruments forming the size of a lot.

+- 2.2 It is the responsibility of the national regulatory body to define the maximum permissible error (MPE) in service as a criterion of acceptance as well as the validity period of verification. - 2.3 Only those types of utility meters that are subject to legal metrology requirements for the purpose of consumer protection are to be taken into account.
 For example, in the case of water meters this means that only those meters of accuracy class 2 are to be taken into account, since class 1 refers to industrial application.